Hello my fellow Netizens!

 Not only was sticking out like a sore thumb always going to be my lot in life, and there was simply no hiding from it (trying to blend in with other kids sucked anyway)... but old stuff, especially that built-to-last old stuff that you can fix with your hands or old technology that has limited but sexy functionality, is awesome.

 I write and record a bunch of music in my free time.
-I play old, kind of unloved, synthesizers (Roland SH-09, Roland SH-2, Korg Prophecy, etc) and pair them with other old, slightly unpopular, gear (Roland CSQ-600, Drumatix 606, Apple G3 iMac, etc) to make music that I enjoy (space rock, industrial, synth-glam, and various forms of electronic and EBM derivatives).
-I gather a bunch of dorky old things to display in my home.
-From antique ray guns (1930s Buck Rogers XZ-38 Disintegrator Pistol, 1950s Futuristic Productions' Strato Gun, etc), to vintage comic books (2000ad, Daredevil, Doctor Strange, etc), to old video games (Genesis, PS1, PSP, etc), to mugs from Tiki Bars I've visited (Caribbean Zone in SF, Aku Aku in Oslo, Okolemaluna in Hawaii, etc), and old table top RPG box sets (Gamma World, Star Frontiers, Psi-World, etc).
+I play old synthesizers (Roland SH-09, Roland SH-2, Korg Prophecy, etc) and enjoy pairing them with other old gear (Roland CSQ-600, Drumatix 606, Apple G3 iMac, Amiga A1200, etc) to make music that I enjoy (space rock, industrial, synth-glam, and various forms of electronic + EBM derivatives).
+I gather a bunch of dorky old things like antique ray guns (1930s Buck Rogers XZ-38 Disintegrator Pistol, 1950s Futuristic Productions' Strato Gun, etc), to vintage comic books (2000ad, Daredevil, Doctor Strange, etc), to old video games (Genesis, PS1, PSP, Sega CD, etc), to mugs from Tiki Bars I've visited (Caribbean Zone in SF, Aku Aku in Oslo, Okolemaluna in Hawaii, etc), and old table top RPG box sets (Gamma World, Star Frontiers, Psi-World, etc).
 Recently I've been restoring 8-Track tapes and eBaying 1960s 4-Track Muntz Tape Carts to listen to in my car.
 Speaking of old stuff I recently had a one-in-a-billion lucky break and actually found my old skateboard on eBay that I gave away 32 years ago.
 Pretty amazing.

 I have several band projects I am actively writing and recording music for.
 Space Monsters, a cinematic instrumental space rock synth-and-drums band with drummer Josh Krause who now lives outside of Malmo, Sweden.
+And on our latest album a handful of songs with special guest star AstroBabe of the pseudo-legendary SubGenius space rock band LUST IN SPACE.
 Leather Not Pleather, a sleazy 90s-style industrial band with legendary Portland crustpunk singer August Alston.
 The synth-glam band Hologlam, a dragtastic San Francisco-based SF glitter rock trio starring otherwoldly rockstars Jimmi Nova, Kae Ray, and superstar lead singer Cherry Cosmic.
-Deadtech, a Belgian New Beat audio + Video Toaster visual hypnosis project with VJ Convex (Chuck Nicklow).
-I just got a collaboration track back for Psychovore, a new hallucinogenre for me of pure Psy-Trance with my lifelong friend André Buckles.
-That's some hot stuff!
-Am hoping to craft some rave-tastic tunes with my flying trapeze / DJ friend Andrew Nilsen in the New Year.
-And am excited about a potential avant-garde / synth-punk venture with multi-instrumentalist and famed Minneapolis interactive art-guerrilla Heavy Pennington.
-And just in case that's not enough projects already, former members and I have also been cooking up a mad plan to revive two of my favorite old bands, one which was active in the early 2000s and another which left an indelible scar on the American Midwest with more shows than I can remember over half a decade in the mid 1990s.
+Deadtech, a Belgian New Beat audio + Amiga Video Toaster visual hypnosis project with VJ Convex.
+If I have also been cooking up a mad plan to revive two of my favorite old bands, one which was active in the early 2000s and another which left an indelible scar on the American Midwest with more shows than I can remember over half a decade in the mid 1990s.

-Recently I've been re-teaching myself 20-year-dormant HTML skills, plus a lot of things I never knew how to do, in order to make this NeoCities page.
-Another art project using the medium of old technology that has limited but sexy functionality.
-And that you can fix with your hands, in a sense.
-And in the process, learning the art of creating animated GIFs in order to create this Homepage website, the Orange Krush site (based on a character I play at the 1995 Hackers themed quadrennial party that I host with Terminal Velocity), and the marginally-not-safe-for-work Leather Not Pleather site.
-I have always found creative limitations and archaic tools to be fertile ground for driving creativity.
-So it's been particularly creatively potent to be delving back into this ancient web tech.
-Also I think it's funny.
+Creative limitations and archaic tools have always proven to be fertile ground for driving creativity.
+So when I discovered NeoCities I dug in, delving back into this ancient web tech.
+After re-teaching myself 20-year-dormant HTML skills, plus a lot of things I never knew how to do, in order to make this NeoCities page (another art project using the medium of old technology that has limited but sexy functionality that you can fix with your hands, in a sense).
+And in the process, learning the art of creating animated GIFs in order to create this Homepage website, the super obnoxious Orange Krush site (based on a character I play at the 1995 Hackers themed quadrennial party that I host with Terminal Velocity), and the marginally-not-safe-for-work Leather Not Pleather site.
+Aiming for an "audience of one" and just amusing myself with obscure in-jokes and endless labors just to make the 16-year old and 25-year old me laugh.
 And that gets the creative juices flowing too.

 Let's see... what else should I tell you about myself?
 I live with two adorable cats, Asgard and Avalon.
 I built them a Tiki Bar for Cats under some wicker lawn furniture just before I started on this site.
 If you like cats you can see my old school Macintosh-Dithered photos of them on the left hand side of this page and also in a larger format at the 1-Bit Mac Dither Kitten Theater.
 I love them very much.